elgerlambert/redux-localstorage/README.md

 A number of [adapters](#adapters) are provided to wrap existing storage API's so that they conform to these requirements.
 But like I said, you can create your own storage object and point these methods to any endpoint you like!

 ### adapters
 Redux-localstorage currently provides adapters for localStorage, sessionStorage and AsyncStorage.
-These adapters are very thin wrappers that transform these storage API's so that they meet the necessary requirements.
+An adapter creates a thin wrapper that transforms a storage API so that it conforms to the stated requirements.
+The original storage object passed to an adapter can be accessed through `adapted[0]`, this can be useful to access other methods (that aren't exposed by the adapter) in any custom storage enhancer(s) you create.

 ```js
 import {compose, createStore} from 'redux';